russelldear/giantfriend/README.md

 - ClientId
 - ClientSecret
 - RefreshToken
-- BackdateMinutes
 - ActivityType
 - GearId

 ### How to get that stuff ^^^
 - You get ClientId & Client Secret when you create your app at https://www.strava.com/settings/api
-- The lambda will go back in time this many minutes and change all the activities it finds.
-Set this to the longest Strava ride you're likely to do.
-Mine is 60 minutes for now.
 - ActivityType values are listed here: https://developers.strava.com/docs/reference/#api-models-ActivityType - I use EBikeRide
 - GearId - go to https://www.strava.com/settings/gear and click on the bike you want.
 The id is in the url - prefix it with 'b' and that's your gear id.
 Alternatively, run the lambda after you've manually updated an activity to use your selected bike; the `gear_id` (and a whole bunch of other stuff) will be spat out in the Cloudwatch logs.